 COFFEE CAUSES INSOMNIA

 Your daily coffee does not directly cause insomnia; other factors such as your total caffeine consumption, and of course the time of day you drink your cuppa, play a role as well.
 Caffeine enters the body quickly and reaches its peak level in the bloodstream within 30 to 60 minutes, depending on the individual's ability to absorb it.
 Its half-life, or the length of time it takes for the body to remove caffeine, is 3-5 hours, meaning that caffeine is completely gone after 6-10 hours.
 Your timing may affect your sleep, but one cup in the morning is not likely to be the reason you aren’t sleeping well.
+If you are craving a coffee before bed but don't want to have caffeine in your system you can always have an Adrenal "sleepy" coffee.

 CAFFEINE DEHYDRATES YOU